-Whether you’re sending all your recipients each a personalized letter, or everyone on your Christmas card list is getting the same typed out letter, we have some tips for you!
+Whether you’re sending all of your recipients personalized correspondence or everyone on your Christmas card list is getting the same typed-out letter, we have some tips for you!

 1. Stick to a length of about one page, using a 12 or 14 point font, with the addition of 2 or 3 photos.
 A good gauge is to dedicate 3 or 4 sentences to each family member.